raydenlim/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
 3. User requests to grade an assignment for a specific person in the list
-4. F.A.K.E.J.A.R.V.I.S. assigns given grade to the student
+4. F.A.K.E.J.A.R.V.I.S. assigns given grade to the student's assignment

     Use case ends.